 XYZ protects the independence and objectivity of the external auditor by mandating an approval process for engaging the external auditor.
-The Audit Committee has defined the services that may not be provided by the external auditor; refer to the section Prohibited external auditor services.
+The audit committee has defined the services that may not be provided by the external auditor; refer to the section Prohibited non-audit services.
 No approval can be given under any authority for the provision of prohibited services.
-The Audit Committee has identified specific types of services that are considered to be pre-approved (see section Pre-approved audit and other services).
-Whether or not pre-approved by the Audit Committee, all engagements of the external auditor for the provision of other services are subject to the following approval requirements.
+The audit committee has identified specific types of services that are considered to be pre-approved (see section Pre-approved audit and other services).
+Whether or not pre-approved by the audit committee, all engagements of the external auditor for the provision of other services are subject to the following approval requirements.